Sphereon-SDK/pdf-stamper-sdk/java8-okhttp-gson/docs/JobsApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/octet-stream
+ - **Accept**: application/octet-stream, application/json;charset=UTF-8

 <a name="submitJob"></a>
 # **submitJob**
-> PdfStamperJobContainer submitJob(job, jobid)
+> PdfStamperJobContainer submitJob(jobid, job)

 Submit PDF stamper job for processing

 Start PDF stamper job for processing.
 Stamp one or more configurations on the previously uploaded PDFs.
-The settings supplied with the job in the request body are used.
+If the optional settings are supplied with the job in the request body, they are being used, otherwise the settings created during job creation are being used.
 You can only submit the job after a new Job is created with status INPUTS_UPLOADED or resubmit an existing Job with status ERROR.

 ### Example
 ```java